vegeloper/finalTest/README.md

 ## Getting Started
 Clone this repo and start your journey with Nodemailer package in NodeJS.
 It is a super helful tool for handling our connection to SMTP providers such as MailGun.
-Just follow the steps in the tutorial and you will have sent your first email in a few minutes.
+Just follow the steps in the tutorial and you will have your first email sent in just a few minutes.

 Enjoy your way...